TasengMancheykhun/computer_architecture_notes/README.md

       * 1 10000010 01011000000000000000000
       * 32bit = 1 bit + 8 bit + 23 bit

+* Memory
+  * Memory Classification
+    * RAM
+      * SRAM (Static RAM)
+        * Used as cache memory
+        * Does not need to be constantly refreshed
+        * Has faster data access time
+      * DRAM (Dynamic RAM)
+        * Needs to be constantly refreshed
+        * Has less faster data access time

+    * ROM
+      * PROM
+      * EPROM
+      * EEPROM

+  * Memory Hierarchy
+    * Registers: 1 nsec [Fastest access, Most expensive], <1KB
+    * Cache: 2 nsec, 4MB
+    * Main memory: 10 nsec, 1-8 GB
+    * Magnetic Disk: 10 msec [Slowest access, least costly], 1-4 TB

+  * Cache Memory is placed between CPU and Main Memory

+  * Memory Interleaving
+    * Improve memory access performance by distributing data across multiple memory modules or interleaves
+    * Example: If we have 2 memory modules, the memory space might be divided into two interleaves: Interleave 0 and interleave 1
+    * Uses round robin algorithm
+    * Parallel memory access possible
+    * Useful in multi-core processors

+    * Advantage of Memory Interleaving: The CPU can read memory modules one after the other quickly to access data.

+  * Virtual Memory and Paging
+    *

 * Networking
   * Communication System